ESL Speaking

 #5: Partner Conversation Starters

-Try out these partner conversation starters if you teach very low-level students that can’t just speak freely with a partner.
+Try out these partner conversation starters if you teach very low-level students who can’t just speak freely with a partner.
 It will give them confidence and show them that they really can speak with a partner and have a simple conversation.

 You can start with only a few blanks at the beginning of the course and then progress to more open spaces in the conversation as your students increase their confidence.